marcospgp/marcospgp.github.io/resume.md

 Have a lot of experience with JavaScript/TypeScript, Python, C#, and Bash.
 Worked with most popular machine learning libraries, including TensorFlow, PyTorch, and JAX.

 Operations experience includes setting up, managing, and automating various server processes and CI pipelines.

-My full work history is available on [LinkedIn](https://www.linkedin.com/in/marcosrafaelpereira/).

 ## Side projects